In Loving Memory of Chance Walker (2018-2020)

 I remember when he was born.
 They wrapped him up and sat him on my chest.
 At that moment, I did not know that he was missing so much skin.
 Travis saw it but he did not say anything.
 He thought that it was something birth related.
 I remember when they took him away, I heard the team saying skin, skin, skin.
 I did not know what EB was.
 Travis said that he told me about Chance having no skin, but I do not remember.
 I remember two days later Travis took me to the NICU and he was laying there wrapped up in bandages and I was confused.
 I just started to cry because we could not hold him.
 We did not get to hold him until two weeks later.
 Can you imagine how we felt?
 Trying for 8 years and we could not hold him.
 I cried every day and night.
 We finally got to hold him, and we had so much covering on us.
 We had to wear masks, gloves, gowns just to hold him.
 We were scared that he would not know us.

 No, the doctors had no idea what to do neither did his NICU nurses.
 So, there was no sleep for me, I felt uncomfortable leaving him there and they had no idea what was going on.
 They referred us to Cincinnati Children’s Hospital.
 Chance was born in October and on November 8th we were sent to Ohio and we flew back home December 7th and we finally were able to bring him home December 12th.
 Ohio has a wonderful EB team there.
 We constantly stay in communication.
-Chance has a wonderful pediatrician here in MS that is willing to go over and beyond for hiChance2m to have the best care.
+Chance has a wonderful pediatrician here in MS that is willing to go over and beyond for him to have the best care.

 Chance has RDEB which stands for Recessive Dystrophic Epidermolysis Bullosa which is a more severe type.
 Chance was born with webbed toes on both feet.
 No skin knee down and no skin on the back of his hands.
 They did a biopsy to determine he had EB and the type he had.
 EB has severely affected Chance.
 He is terrified of everyone and overly cautious when doing anything.
 Chance would have been two in October and he was still not walking.